Wichita Mountains

 The Wichita Mountains are located in the southwestern portion of the U.S. state of Oklahoma.
 It is the principal relief system in the Southern Oklahoma Aulacogen, being the result of a failed continental rift.
 The mountains are a northwest-southeast trending series of rocky promontories, many capped by 500 million-year old granite.
-These were exposed and rounded by weathering during the Pennsylvanian & Permian Periods.
+These were exposed and rounded by weathering during the Pennsylvanian and Permian Periods.
 The eastern end of the mountains offers 1000 ft of topographic relief in a region otherwise dominated by gently rolling grasslands.

 The mountains are home to numerous working ranches and quarry operations, the state reformatory, recreational homes and campsites, and scenic parklands.
 Fort Sill, home of the U.S. Army Field Artillery School, occupies a large portion of the southeastern end of the mountains.

 Recreation

-The Wichita Mountains National Wildlife Refuge, a favorite for hikers and rock climbers in the region, is located adjacent to Cache, Medicine Park, Indiahoma, and historic Meers, and is a short drive from Lawton and Walters.
+The Wichita Mountains Wildlife Refuge (WMWR), a favorite for hikers and rock climbers in the region, is located adjacent to Cache, Medicine Park, Indiahoma, and historic Meers, and is a short drive from Lawton and Walters.
 Bison, elk and deer are protected on the 59020 acre wildlife refuge.
 The refuge also manages a herd of longhorn cattle.
-A scenic highway traversing the park permits leisurely views of these and other fauna.
+A scenic highway (Highway 115) traversing the park permits leisurely views of these and other fauna.

 Backcountry camping is available in the Charon Gardens Wilderness area.
 The park is home to a small number of fishing lakes.
 There are several trails for hiking.
-The Treasure Lake Job Corps site is located here.
+The Treasure Lake Job Corps site [now closed] is located here.
 Additional points of interest include the refuge's visitors center, Holy City of the Wichitas, Quanah Parker Lake & Dam, Lake Jed Johnson, and Lake Lawtonka.

 Great Plains State Park is located near the geographic center of the Wichita Mountains, north of the town of Mountain Park.

 Quartz Mountain Nature Park and Arts Center is a recreation area located north of the city of Altus.